joinr/sporklisp/README.md

 Its a lisp interpreter I wrote in VBA, with Excel via the ability to call user defined functions from excel.
-A lot of the concepts came from lisp wizards, particulalry the Structure and Interpretation of Computer Programs (SICP), Peter Norvig's excellent tutorials for LisPy and JScheme, and Christian Queinnecs Lisp in Small Pieces.
+A lot of the concepts came from lisp wizards, particulalry the Structure and Interpretation of Computer Programs (SICP), Peter Norvig's excellent tutorials for LisPy and JScheme, and Christian Queinnec's Lisp in Small Pieces.

 Why is it called sporklisp?
 =============================

-Originally, I intended to build a small lisp for a VBA-based set of libraries called SPORK (Spoons Operations Research Kit).
+Originally, I intended to build a small lisp for a VBA-based set of libraries called SPORK (Spoon's Operations Research Kit).
 These libs were designed to support a sizeable discrete event simulation, and ended up including a ton of generic libraries and features grafted onto VBA to facilitate a more functional style of programming.  sporklisp was a piece of SPORK, but its existence merited a stand-alone library.